Veeresh962/Cyber_TornadoWebService/README.md

 Log in and access the protected endpoint.

-# **Tasks:**
+# **Tasks performed to perform this challange:**

-Create the malicious payload(index.html) to fetch data from /get_tornados.
+Develop the harmful payload (index.html) to retrieve information from /get_tornados.

-Update the machine details in /update_tornado with the injected credentials.
+Revise the machine information in /update_tornado using the provided credentials.

-Host this payload as index.html on a local server or on NGROK Public server if you have the subscription.
+Serve this payload as index.html on a local server or via NGROK Public server if you have the subscription.

 # **Hosting the exploit and exploiting the vulnerability:**